po1sigala/live/02-Lesson-Plans/Part-Time/14-Week_MVC-dev/README.md

 * Starting next week, students will work on their group projects.
 The project groups and project requirements will be announced in the next class (Day 1 of Unit 15).

 * In the meantime, start thinking about possible project groups.
-This time, assign 3 students per group, all around the **same** skill level.
+This time, assign three students per group, all around the same skill level.
 Be ready to assign students to groups in the next class.

 * Let students know that they will be allowed to create their own groups for the final project.